 After the Answer has been filed by whichever of you is the Respondent, the Applicant will also have a chance to submit what is known as a Reply, which is an opportunity to respond to any new claims that have been put forward in the Answer.

 Next article: Mandatory Information Program

 At Shulman Law Firm, we can help you navigate the process of litigating your Family Law dispute.
-Call us for a free consultation.
+Call us for a consultation.